 To work around this, create proxy services for Identity Server and Advanced Authentication server under the same domain name.
-See Configuring a FIDO U2F Class in the NetIQ Access Manager 5.0 Administration Guide.
+See Configuring a FIDO U2Fin the NetIQ Access Manager 24.2 (v5.1) Administration Guide.

-- 3 Create a contract for the method. - 3a Click Devices > Identity Servers > Edit > Local > Contracts > New. - 3b In URI, specify a unique path value that identifies the contract.
+- 3 Create a contract for the method. - 3a On the Home page, click Identity Servers > [cluster name] > Authentication > Contracts > Plus icon. - 3b In URI, specify a unique path value that identifies the contract.
 You can use URI to identify this contract for external providers.
-For example, specify /nam/AAplugincontract or /mycompany/name/password/form. - 3c In Methods, add the Advanced Authentication method created in the preceding step. - 3d Click Apply > OK. - 3e Update Identity Server.
+For example, specify /nam/AAplugincontract or /mycompany/ name/password/form. - 3c In Methods, add the Advanced Authentication method created in the preceding step. - 3d Click Save. - 3e Update Identity Server Cluster.

-For more information about creating a contract, see "Configuring Authentication Contracts" in the NetIQ Access Manager 5.0 Administration Guide.
+For more information about creating a contract, see "Configuring Authentication Contracts" in the NetIQ Access Manager 24.2 (v5.1) Administration Guide.

 IMPORTANT: End users must enroll the methods for passwordless authentication.
-See Section 3.4, "End Users Enrollment in the Advanced Authentication Self-Service Portal," on page 9.
+See Section 3.4, "End-Users Enrollment in the Advanced Authentication Self-Service Portal," on page 10.